multiversx/mx-docs/docs/sdk-and-tools/erdjs/writing-and-running-erdjs-snippets.md

 let myLotteryToken = await session.loadToken("lotteryToken");
 ...
 let addressOfMyContract = await session.loadAddress("myContractAddress");
+...
+let someArbitraryData = await session.loadBreadcrumb("someArbitraryData");
 ```

 ### Test users

 A test session provides a set of test users to engage in smart contract interactions.
-They can be accessed as follows:
+Given the session configuration provided as an example above, one can access the test users as follows:

 ```
+let alice: ITestUser = session.users.getUser("alice");
-let whale = session.users.whale;
+let bob: ITestUser = session.users.getUser("bob");
-let alice = session.users.alice;
+let friends: ITestUser[] = session.users.getGroup("friends");
 ```

 ### Assertions

-Don't forget to use _assert_ statements, which makes the snippets more valuable.
+Don't forget to use _assert_ statements, which makes the snippets more valuable and meaningful.
 For example:

 ```
 assert.isTrue(returnCode.isSuccess());